J4CODE/cr-system/README.md

 An awesome company that I was excited about interviewing with.

 - Why did I build this project?
 Nothing says more than talking about a project than actually building one.
-So I built this in reference to the relevance of the industry software applications subject and was incredibly inspired to really demonstarte the skills in doing so. bthis is just a small demo that is also built to scale....Massively!
+So I built this about the relevance of the industry software applications subject and was incredibly inspired to really demonstrate the skills in doing so.
+This is just a small demo that is also built to scale...Massively!

 - What problem does this MERN Stack application solve?
-The tracking of the continously and ever growing Cannabis Regulatory System in RFID Tracking for assests.
+Tracking the continuous and ever-growing Cannabis Regulatory System in RFID Tracking for assets.

 - What did I learn about building this project?
-Learned about one of the most sophisticated CRS systems in the cannabis sector, about tracking products, restricts diversion, enhancing regulatory adherence, and detering unethical market practices.
+Learned about one of the most sophisticated CRS systems in the cannabis sector, about tracking products, restricting diversion, enhancing regulatory adherence, and deterring unethical market practices.

 ## Table of Contents, Kind of.